 Annecy is all about contrasts and complements, city streets and rugged mountain peaks.
 And whichever you prefer, there’s no escaping the mesmerising waters of the lake.
 For someone like me who finds it hard to make a call between the wild beauty of rural France and energy of a city break, this region is the perfect compromise – and one that has kept me coming back for nearly 25 years.
 I’m ready to go back again already… do you want join me?

-If I’ve piqued your curiosity about Lake Annecy, you can find out more about my favourite things to do in this region in 9 unmissable things to do around Lake Annecy, France.
+If I’ve piqued your curiosity about Lake Annecy, you can find out more about my favourite things to do in this region in 9 unmissable things to do around Lake Annecy, France or find practical travel advice in Lake Annecy, France: A practical guide to travel and accommodation.

 Want to be the first to find out about new posts on Girl with a saddle bag?